 Why local governments must embrace a multi-generational workforce

 This diversity of age and experience is both a challenge and a competitive advantage.
-If local governments learn to harness it, they can build teams that are not only more innovative and resilient, but also more representative of the communities they serve.
+If local governments learn to harness it, they can build teams that are not only more innovative and resilient but also more representative of the communities they serve.
+As RGS Executive Director Sophia Selivanoff and Deputy Executive Director Rich Oppenheim emphasized in their presentation, Strategies for Supporting a Multi-Generational Workforce,with the Institute for Local Government, understanding and supporting a multi-generational workforce is essential to sustaining effective public service in California.

 Beyond Age Stereotypes

-McCann points out that while employers regularly focus on gender and racial diversity, age diversity rarely gets equal attention (McCann, 2024).
-That’s a blind spot no local government can afford.
 Institutional memory, procedural expertise, and community relationships—often held by long-tenured staff—are invaluable.
-So too are the digital fluency, fresh perspectives, and hunger for impact that younger workers bring.
-The key is not in managing one generation over another but in cultivating cross-generational collaboration.
+Similarly, the digital fluency, adaptability, and hunger for purpose that younger workers bring are transformative.
+The key is not managing one generation over another, but cultivating cross-generational collaboration grounded in mutual respect and shared goals.

 What the Next Generation Wants—and Why It Matters

-According to Deloitte’s 2025 Gen Z and Millennial Survey, younger professionals prioritize purpose, flexibility, and well-being over hierarchy and titles (Deloitte, 2025).
+According to Deloitte’s 2025 Gen Z and Millennial Survey, younger professionals prioritize purpose, flexibility, and well-being over hierarchy and titles.
 Only six percent of Gen Z respondents say reaching a leadership position is their top goal; far more are focused on growth, balance, and meaningful work.

-For local governments, that insight is gold.
+For local governments, this is a golden opportunity.
 Public service has always been purpose-driven—it’s about improving communities and building trust.
-Agencies that make that mission visible in day-to-day work can attract and retain the next generation of talent.
-But purpose alone isn’t enough.
-Today’s workforce expects learning, mentoring, and inclusivity to be baked into the employee experience, not added as an afterthought.
+Agencies that highlight that mission while embracing flexibility and professional development can attract and retain the next generation of leaders.

 Turning Generational Gaps into Generational Bridges

-Local government leaders can take tangible steps right now to turn demographic differences into organizational strength:
+Local government leaders can take tangible steps now to turn demographic differences into organizational strength.
+These strategies help bridge the gap:

-- Create two-way mentoring programs.
-Pair veteran employees with newer staff for reciprocal learning.
-Let institutional knowledge flow one way and digital savvy the other (McCann, 2024).
+• Create two-way mentoring programs.
+Pair veteran employees with newer staff for reciprocal learning—let institutional knowledge flow one way and digital savvy the other.

-- Design inclusive communication practices.
-Meet people where they are—some prefer face-to-face dialogue, others async collaboration.
-Multiple channels ensure no one is left out.
+• Design inclusive communication practices.
+Meet people where they are—some prefer in-person dialogue, others digital collaboration.
+Multiple channels ensure everyone is heard.

-- Invest in flexible career paths.
+• Invest in flexible career paths.
 Not everyone defines success the same way.
-Offer tracks for leadership, specialization, or innovation that meet employees where they are in life and career (Deloitte, 2025).
+Offer options for leadership, specialization, or innovation to meet employees where they are in life and career.

-- Make training accessible to all.
-Avoid assumptions that older staff don’t need or want technology training.
-Conversely, ensure younger staff get exposure to legacy systems and policy history.
+• Make training accessible to all.
+Avoid assumptions that older staff don’t need technology training or that younger staff already understand policy context.
+Everyone benefits from learning.

-When agencies build structures that encourage genuine inter-generational exchange, they do more than retain employees—they cultivate resilience.
+When agencies build systems that encourage genuine intergenerational exchange, they do more than retain employees—they cultivate resilience.
 A workforce that learns from itself adapts faster to change.

 Why This Matters Now

-Many local governments face a “silver tsunami” of retirements as community needs become more complex and technology-driven.
-Losing institutional knowledge without systems to pass it on would be devastating.
+California’s local governments face an unprecedented convergence of challenges: accelerating retirements, evolving community needs, and the rapid digitization of services.
+Losing institutional knowledge without structures to pass it on would be devastating.
 At the same time, younger generations are redefining what work looks like—and they’re watching how public employers respond.

-Those agencies that intentionally invest in generational inclusion will have an edge.
+As Sophia and Rich observed, multi-generational collaboration isn’t a side project—it’s a strategic imperative.
+Agencies that invest intentionally in generational inclusion will have an edge.
 They’ll retain hard-earned expertise while inviting innovation.
-They’ll bridge continuity with change.
-And most importantly, they’ll embody the diversity of experience that makes our public institutions truly reflective of the people they serve.
+They will bridge continuity with change.
+And most importantly, they’ll embody the diversity of experience that makes public institutions reflective of the communities they serve.

 A Call to Lead Differently

-The most successful local governments of the next decade will be those that see their age diversity not as a liability but as a superpower.
-Leaders must model curiosity across generations, champion learning in both directions, and create environments where everyone—regardless of when they were born—feels valued and heard.
+The most successful local governments of the next decade will be those that see their age diversity not as a liability, but as a superpower.
+Leaders must model curiosity across generations, champion continuous learning, and create environments where everyone—regardless of their birth year—feels valued and heard.

 References